Gelt Bridge: History

-The bridge was designed by Francis Giles, engineer to the Newcastle & Carlisle Railway, and built by the contractor, John McKay.
+The bridge was designed by Francis Giles, engineer to the Newcastle and Carlisle Railway, and built by the contractor, John McKay.
 Construction began in 1832 and the bridge was completed by 1835, making it one of the earliest railway skew bridges and one of the largest of its era.
 The viaduct is still in use, carrying the modern Tyne Valley line.
 It is a grade II* listed building.